-One original for each of the following items must be submitted:
+One (1) original for each of the following items must be submitted:

-- Completed Application for the DPH WIC Dietetic Internship - Personal statement (following personal statement guidelines) - Completed project (following project guidelines) - Letters of support from District Health Director and District Nutrition Services Director - One-page resume - Official verification statement of completion of ACEND approved academic requirements from an accredited college or university - Official transcripts from all universities attended for undergraduate and graduate coursework - Must show the date of graduation and major

-- Official transcripts included in the application packet must be in a sealed envelope from the university - Official transcripts may also be ordered online and sent directly to the internship from the college or university - Recommendations from one (1) academic professor and two (2) recommendations from employers with one of them from the current supervisor - If the applicant agrees for the recommendation to remain confidential as indicated on the recommendation request form, the unopened, sealed letters should be included in the application packet. - Copy of the most recent Performance Management Form (PMF) - o Annual PMF preferred, but midpoint PMF will be accepted - DPH WIC Dietetic Internship contract signed by District Health Director and applicant - Community Preceptor Agreement signed by applicant, community preceptor and District Nutrition Services Director
+- Completed Application for the DPH WIC Dietetic Internship Supervised Practice Program - Personal statement (following personal statement guidelines) - Completed project (following project guidelines) - Letters of support from District Health Director and District Nutrition Services Director - One-page resume - Official verification statement of completion of ACEND approved academic requirements from an accredited college or university - Official transcripts from all universities attended for undergraduate and graduate coursework - o Must show the date of graduation and major - Official transcripts included in the application packet must be in a sealed envelope from the university - Official transcripts may also be ordered online and sent directly to the internship from the college or university - Recommendations from one (1) academic professor and two (2) recommendations from employers with one of them from the current supervisor - If the applicant agrees for the recommendation to remain confidential as indicated on the recommendation request form, the unopened, sealed letters should be included in the application packet. - Supervisor's confirmation of applicant's job performance as satisfactory or better.
+Submit a copy of the most recent PMF - Annual PMF preferred, but midpoint PMF will be accepted - DPH WIC Dietetic Internship contract signed by District Health Director and applicant - Community Preceptor Agreement signed by applicant, community preceptor and District Nutrition Services Director